 Text verbose waveforms have the file extension .TXT.
 You may notice that text files use about three times more disk space than files stored to a disk using the internal format.
-Figure 12-1 shows an example of the text verbose format.
+Figure 12-3 through Figure 12-7 show examples of the text verbose format.